abuzar996/TernoaApi/README.md

 | nftId | query param | yes | NFT id to like |
 | serieId | query param | yes | NFT serieId to like |

-`POST /api/users/:walletId` : Update a user (use the Ternoa-api, must be signed by wallet)
+`POST /api/users/:walletId` : Update a user (gets called by marketplace-api, must be signed by wallet)

 Parameters:
 | PARAMETER | TYPE | MANDATORY | USE |